ANNUAL ALLIANCE REPORT

-During this evaluation period, PowerPoint presentations have been created and/or modified for the specific topics/subject matter listed above.
+During this evaluation period a PowerPoint presentation had been modified for the specific topics/subject matter listed above.

-As noted above new PowerPoint presentations were developed/modified and used locally.
+As noted above, a PowerPoint presentation was developed/modified for the Pre-Emerging Engineering Program and used locally.

 The table below lists each of the activities conducted and the number of individuals reached or trained during the reporting period.

-C. The only issue that has some bearing on the Alliance’s implementation is that the Safety OAC only meets during the school year.
+C. As noted previously, the only issue that has some significant bearing on the Alliance’s implementation is that the Safety OAC only meets during the academic school year.
 Therefore, the insight, technical assistance and expansion of safety and health promotion beyond the school may be somewhat limited.
-However, the AAO CAS continues to be in constant contact with LCTI officials throughout the entire year, as Building Maintenance and Services are year round.
+However, the AAO CAS continues to be in constant contact with LCTI officials throughout the entire year, as Building Maintenance and Services are year round functions.

-Report Prepared by: Scott G. Shimandle, OSHA Allentown Area Office , Compliance Assistance Specialist (CAS )
+Report Prepared by: Scott G. Shimandle, Allentown AAO Compliance Assistance Specialist

 For more information, contact the Office of Outreach Services and Alliances at 202-693-2340 or go to www.osha.gov.Back to Top